AlexWiles/pai/README.md

-# pai: a python REPL with an integrated LLM agent
+# pai: a Python REPL with built in AI Agents
 A Python REPL with a built in AI agent that uses prior REPL history for context.
 Supports OpenAI and llama.cpp

 ## Goals